Thinking of Remodeling? How to Avoid Getting Burned

 Bathroom Contractor.JPG

-There are many contractors out there to choose from and you may have a lot of questions regarding how to select the one best suited for you.
-Knowing the type of contractor you need starts with creating a list of services desired since each contractor will offer something different based on the way they are structured.
-For example, if design services are something you desire then you would likely research a company structured as Design-Build.
-On the contrary, if you do not need design services because you already have your materials selected and purchased then you would likely research a company structured as a general contractor.
-HERE is a great tool that may be helpful in determining what type of contractor is best for you.
+There are many contractors to choose from, and you may have many questions regarding selecting the one best suited for you.
+Knowing the type of contractor you need starts with creating a list of desired services since each contractor will offer something different based on how they are structured.
+For example, if design services are something you want, then you would likely research a company structured as Design-Build.
+On the contrary, if you do not need design services because you have already selected and purchased your materials, you would likely research a company structured as a general contractor.

-You may also notice that there are many avenues you can take when embarking on a renovation.
-We have broken these methods down into 3 main categories: Owner Build, Design- Build and Design-Bid-Build.
+You may also notice that there are many avenues you can take when beginning a renovation.
+We have broken these methods down into 3 main categories: Owner-Build, Design-Build, and Design-Bid-Build.
 The diagram below explains the homeowner’s role and responsibilities within each scenario.
 Knowing which method you prefer will also help you narrow down which type of contractors to call.

 05 Choosing The Right Building Method.jpg